Derriford Hospital provides a complete and comprehensive cancer service for patients of all ages, throughout their cancer journey.

 Surgery isn’t only used to remove cancers.
 For example you may have a minor operation to take a biopsy, which is when a sample of tissue is removed or having a central line put in, which is then used to give chemotherapy treatment.

 The thought of having any type of operation can be a bit scary.
 But knowing a bit more about what to expect can help you feel more prepared.

-Bracken Ward on the 8th floor of Derriford Hospital has 10 inpatient beds all of which are private rooms, one is especially designed for your age group, these rooms include un- suite facilities, smart TV’s, X-box Kinect, a common room and a private quite room for patients, visitors and staff.
+Bracken Ward on the 8th floor of Derriford Hospital has 22 inpatient beds, 10 of which are private rooms, these rooms include en- suite facilities, smart TV’s, X-box Kinect.
+It also has a breakout room for patients and visitors.

 This unit caters for patients with diseases of the blood, both malignant and non malignant and provides comprehensive diagnostic services and continuing management to these patients.